dasec/ForTrace/docs/source/installation/guest.rst

 Either method would require you to adapt the **--cdrom** parameter with the correct path and name of your installation medium.
 You might also want to change **--ram**, **disk space (size)** or **--vcpus** depending on your available resources.
 When starting the virtual machine, make sure to name your primary user **fortrace**.
 Additionally, it is important **not** to set a password when first starting the guest component.
-Otherwise, fortrace will be unable to log into the default chosen user.
+Otherwise, ForTrace will be unable to log into the default chosen user.
 If, for any reason the auto login does not work with your Windows 10 guest component, `this link <https://support.microsoft.com/en-us/help/324737/how-to-turn-on-automatic-logon-in-windows>`_ should guide you through the process of (re-)enabling auto login.

+Windows 11
+#################################
+We are currently in the process of testing and adapting ForTrace to run on Windows 11.
+The installation instructions provided here can currently be used for Windows 11 as well, with minor differences.
+An installation script called win11install.sh as well as other necessary adaptations will be provided with the next update.

 Windows installation - automated
 ####################################
 While most of the installation of the Windows guest can be automated, a few steps have to be done manually.

-First and foremost, fortrace has to be downloaded and moved or copied to your desktop.
+First and foremost, ForTrace has to be downloaded and moved or copied to your desktop.
 It can be found `here <https://github.com/dasec/fortrace>`_.

 Next, you simply have to run **install.bat** with admin privileges.
 It is located in the **install_tools** folder.
 This will install two .msi files